SpenceKonde/DxCore/megaavr/libraries/Wire/README.md

 ```c++
 swapModule(TWI_t *twi_module);
 ```
-On parts with more than one TWI module (AVR DA and AVR DB devices with 32 or more pins), this allows you to swap the Wire object over to use TWI1, allowing the TWI1 pins to be used with libraries hardcoded to use something named Wire.
-This should be called first, `Wire.enableDualMode()` or `Wire.begin()`.
-It will generate an error if called from anything that does not have multiple TWI modules, including all tinyAVR parts.
-This is also what you would do if you needed to use the pins of TWI1, without enabling both Wire interfaces.
+This function is only available if the hardware has one module (DA or DB with 32+ pins); this allows you to swap the Wire object over to use TWI1, allowing the TWI1 pins to be used without creating both Wire and Wire1 - either because you need to use a library hardcoded to use Wire, not Wire1, or because you need to use the TWI0 pins.
+This must be called first, before `Wire.enableDualMode()` or `Wire.begin()`.

+This method is available ONLY if both TWI0 and TWI1 are present on the device, but the tools -> Wire mode menu is not set to an option that creates Wire1.
+The point is to provide a facility to, without the overhead of both Wire modules, use the TWI1 pins instead of the TWI0 pins.

 ```c++
 enableDualMode(bool fmp_enable);      // Moves the Slave to dedicated pins